wp-plugins/wp-print-friendly/readme.txt

 == Changelog ==

+= 0.4.3.1 =
+* Fix bug in options retrieval that caused print links to be added to default post types if no post types were selected.
+* Resolve PHP notice when using default permalinks.

 = 0.4.3 =
 * Fix bug in page number function.
 * Rewrite endnote link processing, including a refined regex pattern.